 How do you determine the right cooler for you?
-To answer that question we put 8 of the most popular, top rated coolers through a brutal insulation test, lugged them through sand and over docks, and generally used and abused them in every way we could imagine.
-We came away from this testing armed with enough information to answer questions such as: will this really hold ice for 5 days? how long is my beer going to stay refreshing? and, perhaps most importantly, is it really worth spending $450 on a cooler?
+To answer that question we put a dozen of the most popular, top-rated coolers through a brutal insulation test, lugged them through sand and over docks, and generally used and abused them in every way we could imagine.
+We came away from this testing armed with enough information to answer questions such as: will this really hold ice for five days?
+How long is my beer going to stay refreshing?
+And, perhaps most importantly, is it really worth spending $450 on a cooler?
 The answers that our gauntlet of torture tests yielded may surprise you.

 Do You Even Need a Cooler?